garimas007/StreamingApp/README.md

 # Jenkins Ansible pipeline

 * Instance ip updated in inventory and url.js file by first jenkins pipeline.
-* then procede with the deployments using ansible.
+* Then procede with the deployments using ansible.

+* steps follows in pipeline
+1. Clone code from github.
+2. Build image with latest changes.
+3. Pushed the image into docker hub.
+4. Deploy the application in instance using ansible-playbook.